1031 Exchanges on Maui: Tax Deferral, Equity Preservation & Strategic Real Estate Repositioning

 • Improve long-term cash flow

-Maui's evolving short-term rental landscape has also prompted many owners to reevaluate investment positioning.
+Maui's evolving short-term rental landscape has prompted many owners to reevaluate investment positioning and long-term ownership strategy.

 Related Reading: